 Install Google Drive Ocamlfuse

-Google Drive Ocamlfuse is available to install on Ubuntu 16.04 LTS and 16.10 using the following dedicated PPA:
+Google Drive Ocamlfuse is available to install on Ubuntu 16.04 LTS and up by using the following dedicated PPA:

 sudo add-apt-repository ppa:alessandro-strada/ppa